SVKruik/PuffinKwadraat/README.md

 # Hi there, I'm Stefan!

-I am a 18-year-old Dutch second-year Software Engineer major at the Amsterdam University of Applied sciences.
+I am a 18-year-old Dutch second-year Software Engineer major at the Amsterdam University of Applied Sciences.

 I love working with software and hardware, and learn new techniques, languages and tools daily.